goshevs/imputeHD/README.md

-This new Stata command wraps the user-contributed command `hotdeck` to offer functionality for hot deck imputation of scales. `imputeHD` replaced the dataset in memory with a formatted dataset ready for use with Stata's `mi` suite of command.
+This new Stata command wraps the user-contributed command `hotdeck` to offer functionality for hot deck imputation of scales. `imputeHD` replaces the dataset in memory with a complete dataset ready for use with Stata's `mi` suite of commands.